derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-07/07/2022 16:26:03 : 3 Database Admins walked into a NoSQL bar.
+08/07/2022 16:24:22 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-What's the object-oriented way to become wealthy?
-Inheritance.
+A COBOL programmer makes millions with Y2K remediation and decides to get cryogenically frozen.
+"The year is 9999.
+You know COBOL, right?"
 <!-- replace-with-joke ends -->